-Need a engaging song to sing with your primary students this Fall?
-Five Fat Turkeys is a popular one and here’s a little game I came up with to keep the kids interested, while providing plenty of opportunities to sing as a class.
+Need an engaging song to sing with your primary students this Fall?
+Five Fat Turkeys is a popular one and here’s a little game I came up with to keep the kids interested while providing plenty of opportunities to sing as a class.
+I’ve also just added an adaptation for COVID-19 at the end.

 After teaching the song, I wanted to make it the focal point of my lesson by reinforcing the song through repetition.
 I still had a drawing of a tree on the whiteboard from an earlier activity and this is the game that developed out of that.